I have found the best bed sheets for dust mite allergies that are super soft, buttery and heavenly! No more sore throats or blocked noses!

 And as usual I’ve done all the research for you, putting myself in harm’s way to find the best hypoallergenic sheets for any type of allergy, including a dust mite allergy.

-My recommendation would be to get a mattress protector, pillow protectors, change your bedding from goose or duck down to synthetic products, and then invest in the below bed sheets.
+My recommendation would be to get a mattress protector, pillow protectors, change your bedding from goose or duck down to synthetic products (like this down alternative blanket or this washable down blanket), and then invest in the below bed sheets.

 Also, if you have had your mattress for more than 5 years, start thinking about a new mattress.
 Here are some tips when buying a new mattress or bed.